Eaponte24/Personal-Portfolio/README.md

 ## Usage

 In provided screenshots you will see the application at the regular size and the application when the web page is shrunk.
-I will also include screenshots on the HTML and the CSS.
 Also included in the screenshots will be the title table where you will see “Portfolio Home Page”.

 ![Portfolio fullsize](assets/Photos/personalport1.PNG)